sairis-ai/help-center/docs/Assistant/content-panel.md

 The Content Manager consists of four main sections:

 1. **Header**: Contains the "New Content Chat" button and search bar
-2. **Selected Content**: Displays currently selected items as chips
+2. **Selected Content**: Displays currently selected items as checkboxes
 3. **Knowledge Bases**: Accordion panel for browsing and selecting knowledge repositories
 4. **Assigned Content**: Accordion panel for selecting specific content items
 5. **My Content**: Accordion panel for personal file uploads and categories